thanakornnnn/final-project/README.md

 ## My final project have 7 file csv 5 files ,1 database file and 1 main file

-This project you can choose what you want to be and login as role that you want and what each role and do see below
+This project you can choose what you want to be and login as role that you want.
+What each role can do see below

 ### This is what final project classes have